Speak To A Live Person: 888.302.4594 Request A Demo

 For example, one of Red Oak’s clients has placed process managers in charge of overseeing specific areas and workflows.
 In these roles, they have the opportunity to take ownership of the technology, find places where their workflows could be improved, then iterate on their processes.

 When they are expected to be active and provide feedback, they can adjust and ensure the software is working for them.
-They’ll feel invested and empowered to make the solution work for them, rather than finding ways to work around it.
+They’ll feel invested and empowered to make the compliance solution work for them, rather than finding ways to work around it.

 How long should your implementation countdown last?
 Many different variables can impact the window of time needed to transition to new technology.